samlev/SHITLang/README.md

 What is this useful for?
 ---------
-Very basic templates, I quess?
+Very basic templates, I guess?
 It might be useful for email templates or something.
 I don't know.
 If you find a use for it, then good on you!

 What licence is it under?
 ---------